How Is Child Support Calculated In Arizona?

-In Arizona, child support is calculated pursuant to the Arizona Child Support Guidelines under Arizona Revised Statute § 25-320.
-However, it is the data inserted into the Guideline calculation which will determine the amount of child support to be paid.
+In Arizona, child support is calculated pursuant to the Arizona Child Support Guidelines (the “Guidelines”) under Arizona Revised Statutes (“A.R.S.”) § 25-320.
+However, to determine a party’s child support obligation, data based on the Guidelines is collected and inserted into a Child Support Calculator which will then calculate the amount of child support obligation.

-- Whether or not spousal maintenance is being paid or received by either parent;
+- Whether spousal maintenance is being paid or received by either party; and

 - The amount of parenting time exercised by each parent.